xkr47/rust-fsm-graph/README.md

 Wrote CircuitBreaker.dot
 ```

 This produces a [graphviz](https://graphviz.org/) .dot file which can be rendered to images in a plethora of formats - png, svg, ps, pdf etc. In this example, it produces a [CircuitBreaker.dot](CircuitBreaker.dot) file.
+The file is named is based on the name of the state machine in the source code.

 Then run the `dot` command from the graphviz package: